maxvol/RaspSwift/README.md

 **RASP - Reactive Aggregate State Pipeline**

 This framework is inspired by Redux and built on top op RxSwift framework.
+Comparing to other similar frameworks, it is exceptionally simple by design and requires the very minimum of boilerplate code.

 On many occasions, it makes more sense to group state values together by domain, such as: